ComNets-Bremen/KeetchiLib/README.md

 to `processNewNeighbourList()` method.

-5. Additionally, the application must periodically call `ageData()` method to perform the housekeeping activities in the ODD model.
+5. Additionally, the application must periodically call `ageData()` method to perform housekeeping activities in the ODD model.

 Support